Lola Pashalinski: Career

 She also appeared in film and television, including as the psychiatrist in Mary Harron's I Shot Andy Warhol, as Narc in Peter Sellar's The Cabinet of Dr. Ramirez, as Mona Black in Extremely Loud and Incredibly Close, as Hedy Wormenhoven on One Life to Live, and in smaller roles in All Good Things, The Days and Nights of Molly Dodd, and The Equalizer.

 In 1999, she and her partner Linda Chapman performed in a play they wrote called Gertrude & Alice: A Likeness to Loving, based on the relationship between Gertrude Stein and Alice B. Toklas.
 "I've always loved Gertrude Stein and felt that as a gay woman, I understood her in a way that many biographers did not," Pashalinski told journalist Simi Horowitz for a profile published in Backstage in 2005.
 "I wanted to explode the myth of what Stein was about... and the play gave me the chance to work with Linda."
-Pashalinksi again portrayed Stein in 2022, in performance artist John Kelly's Underneath the Skin at La MaMa.
+Pashalinski again portrayed Stein in 2022, in performance artist John Kelly's Underneath the Skin at La MaMa.